Building Africa’s Circular Economy

-Kuda Dhliwayo specializes in one thing: making circular systems work in Africa.
+Kuda Dhliwayo specializes in one thing: building circular systems that work in real economies.

-Her work sits at the intersection of infrastructure, enterprise, and policy, helping governments, businesses, and development actors build solutions that are economically viable, practical, and built for African realities.
+Her work sits at the intersection of infrastructure, enterprise, and policy helping businesses, governments, and development actors design solutions that are commercially viable, operationally practical, and built for African realities.

-Drawing from her background in entrepreneurship and consultancy, Kuda works across public, private, and civil society sectors to confront the complex realities of building green systems in emerging economies.
-Her approach is grounded in execution, not rhetoric.
+Drawing from a background in entrepreneurship and consultancy, Kuda works across public, private, and civil society sectors to navigate the complexity of building green systems in emerging economies.

-Rather than repeating global sustainability language disconnected from local conditions, she focuses on the economic, industrial, and social drivers shaping Africa’s transition toward circularity.
+Rather than repeating global sustainability narratives disconnected from local conditions, her work examines the economic, industrial, and social forces shaping Africa’s transition toward circularity.

 Infrastructure: